 If you're on Facebook, check out the ILC TRAILS Community Connect Facebook page for LOTS of enjoyable things to do and ways to connect with your community.

-Below, you'll find links for the following topics: websites with information about fun and interesting local activities, info related to COVID-19, Taking care of yourself--body and mind, Outdoor things to do and ways to learn, Good places to go strolling or wheeling, Family time activities, Ways to be creative.
+Below, you'll find links for the following topics: websites with information about fun and interesting local activities, info related to COVID-19, Taking care of yourself--body and mind, Good places to go strolling or wheeling, Family time activities, Ways to be creative.

 Also, enjoy the 2020 ALASKA Virtual DISABILITY PRIDE Celebration, including celebration of the 30th anniversary of the Americans with Disabilities Act (ADA).
 Download a pdf of the schedule and brief bios of presenters at this link: ADA schedule for 2020 Disability Pride-FINAL.pdf.
 All videos from the 2020 celebration can be viewed at this link on Facebook: https://www.facebook.com/events/473583750008013/permalink/583806198985767/.
 Scroll Look through the videos to see presentations day by day.